Aquaveo/NWM-BigQuery-Tutorial/docs/source/Add Stream Feature Layers.rst

             return layer_groups

-In each of our layers, you can notice and add/change these attributes:
+In each of our layers, you can add/change these attributes:

 * **layer_name:** A unique identifier for this layer, important for identifying the layer later in other parts of the code.
 * **layer_title:** What the layer should be titled (i.e. displayed as) in the left Layers panel of the application